 Product managers need to base their brand decision-making on the group of customers they would like to target, making the brand as attractive as possible.

-Tip 2: Decide which positioning strategy best suits the product or service you’re offering
+Deciding which positioning strategy best suits your product

 Whilst some strategies focus more distinctly on the price range of their products, many others concentrate on the characteristics or the practicality of the products themselves.
-Below are five main strategies which businesses can base their positioning on:
+Below are five main strategies on businesses can base their positioning:

 Product positioning based on product characteristics